dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ## Preface

 The title of this book is Clean Architecture.
-That’s an audacious name.
+That's an audacious name.
 Some would even call it arrogant.
 So why did I choose that title, and why did I write this book?

 I wrote my very first line of code in 1964, at the age of 12.
 The year is now 2016, so I have been writing code for more than half a century.
 In that time, I have learned a few things about how to structure software systems — things that I believe others would likely find valuable.